|Course Length:||8-28 Weeks Full-Time|

 There are no formal examinations.
 You will build a reflective portfolio from directed activities.

-You may apply for the course if you have been offered a place on a PGCE at a Higher Education institution in England, or if you are in the process of applying for the PGCE Secondary Mathematics with QTS at Edge Hill University.
-An A Level in Mathematics (or equivalent) is also required.
-Subject to availability, applicants from other providers will normally have a condition from their provider to obtain a place on a Subject Knowledge Enhancement course.
+You may apply for the course if you have been offered a place on the PGCE Secondary Mathematics with QTS (11-16) at Edge Hill University.
+A Level Mathematics (or equivalent) is also required.

 How to Apply

 There is an online application process for this programme.